Fahim-Ahmad/intoCODE/UI UX Design/README.md

 # Main Puspose:
-Designing an app to enables individuals to conveniently interact with different institutions and government offices.
+Designing an app to enable individuals to conveniently interact with different institutions and government offices.
 By incorporating a dynamic interface, users will be able to access contact information, schedule appointments, and submit documents effortlessly.
 By providing a comprehensive solution within a centralized platform, users will be able to streamline their interactions with different institutions.

 ## Key Features: